 Do I need a referral to make an appointment?

 Yes you will need to have a referral letter from you GP to make an appointment with any medical specialist.
-This ensure that the specialist is appropriate for your condition.
+This ensures that the specialist is appropriate for your condition.

 What should I bring to my appointment?